phong0210/SWD392/docs/database_schema_tables.md

 **Relationships:**
 - One-to-Many with Order
-- One-to-Many with LoyaltyPoints
+- One-to-One with LoyaltyPoints
-- One-to-Many with Vip
+- One-to-One with Vip
-- One-to-Many with Deliveries
+- One-to-One with StaffProfile

 ---